danielnuriyev/danielnuriyev.github.io/README.md

   - to walk in a new place;
   - to see family and friends in person;
   - to rest through meditation and books with content that expands your mind

+The goal of time management is to liberate you to pursue your worthy goals.

 ### Place